dmbarbour/glas/docs/GlasCLI.md

 The glas executable will read a user configuration based on a `GLAS_CONF` environment variable, loading the specified file as a [namespace](GlasNamespaces.md).
 If unspecified, the default location is `"~/.config/glas/conf.glas"` in Linux or `"%AppData%\glas\conf.glas"` on Windows.

 A typical user configuration will inherit from a community or company configuration from DVCS, then override some definitions for the user's projects, preferences, and resources.
-The community configuration may define hundreds of shared libraries and applications and in 'env.\*'.
-For performance, we rely on lazy loading and caching.
-The DVCS repository becomes the basis for curation and version control.
-For precise control, maintainers could link repositories by version hash instead of branch names.
+Each DVCS repository becomes a boundary for curation, security, and version control.
+A community configuration will define hundreds of shared libraries and applications in 'env.\*', relying on lazy loading and shared caching for performance.

-Aside from applications and libraries, ad hoc configuration options should be presented under 'conf.\*'.
+To mitigate risk of naming conflict, the runtime will recognize configuration options under 'conf.\*'.
 The glas executable may expect definitions for shared heap storage, RPC registries, rooted trust for public key infrastructure, and so on.
 An extensible executable may support user-defined accelerators, optimizers, and typecheckers via the user configuration.
 We could maximize portability by asking a configuration to generate an adapter based on application settings and runtime version info.

 ## Running Applications

-An application is expressed within a namespace, using 'app.\*' methods to simplify recognition, access control, and extraction.
+An application is expressed within a namespace, using 'app.\*' methods to simplify recognition, access control, extraction, and conflict avoidance.
 Users can reference and run applications in a few ways:

 * **--run**: To run 'foo', we look for 'env.foo.app.\*' in the user configuration.
 This application is lazily downloaded and compiled on demand, usually caching to avoid redundant effort.
-  * *note:* users may reference 'hidden' apps outside of 'env.\*' if necessary, e.g. '.foo => foo.app.\*'.
+  * *note:*  Users may run hidden apps outside of 'env.\*' via '.' prefix, e.g. '.foo => foo.app.\*'.
 * **--script**: Compile indicated file, package folder, or URL.
 The generated namespace must define 'app.\*' at the toplevel.
   * **--script.FileExt**: Same as '--script' except we use the given file extension in place of the actual file extension for purpose of user-defined syntax.
 Mostly for use with shebang scripts in Linux, where file extensions may be elided.
-* **--cmd.FileExt**: Treated as '--script.FileExt' for an anonymous, read-only file in the caller's working directory.
+* **--cmd.FileExt**: Treated as '--script.FileExt' for an anonymous, read-only file found in the caller's working directory.
+The main use case is shell scripts avoiding intermediate files.

-As a convention, application methods are always named with an 'app.\*' prefix.
-This simplifies recognition, translation, or extraction of applications.
-Every application must define 'app.settings' to guide integration.
+Every application must at least define 'app.settings' to guide integration.
 The runtime does not observe settings directly.
 Instead, an 'app.settings' handler is passed when querying the configuration for application-specific options.

 Among the application-specific configuration options, a glas executable may support multiple run modes.
 For example, a transaction-loop application uses 'app.start' and 'app.step', a threaded application defines 'app.main', a staged application could specifies another namespace procedure 'app.build'.
 Thus, exactly what happens when we run an application depends on 'app.settings', and is independent of application source.

 See [glas applications](GlasApps.md).

+*Note:* Alternatively, we might model an application namespace as a set of handlers generated within a call graph.
+This would simplify modeling application state as a set of local vars on the stack.
+In any case, an application may have more than one associated method.

 ## Installing Applications